Copyright - Introduction

 It is important to make sure you contact the actual copyright owner.
 The author of a work may not always be the copyright owner, just as the website owner may not always own copyright in photographs on a website or in a book.

 What do I do if I cannot obtain permission to use someone's work?

 If you are unable to secure permission to use a work, and your use does not otherwise fall within a user right, you will not be able to use this work.
 Using copyright protected works without permission is a violation of MRU policy and the law, and could result in the copyright holder making a copyright infringement claim.
 For alternatives to using copyright-protected work see the Copyright-Friendly Resources section of this guide.

-- Submit a Permission Request: The Copyright Advisor provides permission services.
+- Submit a Permission Request: The Copyright Advisor provides permission services for pedagogical materials only.
 Submit a request by email to MRUcopyright@mtroyal.ca.
 The Copyright Advisor will review the submission for items that may be provided through user rights, licenses, or freely available sources.

 - Timelines: Depending on the responsiveness of copyright owner, permissions can take as little as one day up to several months (if the copyright owner can be reached).
 Submit permission requests as early as possible.
 It is recommended that permission requests be submitted three months before the material is needed, but submit a request at any time in case permission can be secured more quickly.

 - Contact Information: The Copyright Advisor may need to contact you as the permission request proceeds.
 You will be contacted if problems arise with the request, such as a rejection, unavailability for the specific format you requested, or if the copyright owner charges excessive royalty fees.
 It may be that the Copyright Advisor can suggest alternative content or other means of providing the content.
 If you will be away (such as over the summer), make sure that you provide a contact phone number or email that you will be checking from time to time.
 If this is not possible, please select an alternative contact person who is authorized to make decisions on your behalf.